MeisterReporter/rars-custom/README.md

 the execution of RISC-V assembly language programs.
 Its primary goal is to be an effective development environment for people getting started with RISC-V.

+## New-Features

+  - Multiple Themes, including Darklaf (a customizable theme)
+  - Closing files via the tab
+  - Reordering tabs via drag and drop
+  - Jump directly to used subroutines by clicking on the name (CTRL + Click)
+  - Support for opening multiple files at once
+  - Created new icons, which where missing

 ## Features

   - RISC-V IMFDN Base (riscv32 and riscv64)